ascendho/The-Economist-Sharing/README.md

 - This repo is under <a href="https://github.com/ascendho/The-Economist-Sharing/blob/master/LICENSE">MIT LICENSE</a>
 - For any materials involved in this repo, if you feel you have been infringed, please just [email](mailto:ascendho@outlook.com) me
+- The articles and audios are just for self-reading and learning, commercial activities are **forbidden**